konflux-ci/service-provider-integration-operator/docs/ADMIN.md

 ## Token Storage
 ### Vault

 Vault is default token storage.
-Vault instance is deployed together with SPI components. `make deploy` or `make deploy_minikube` configures it automatically.
+Vault instance is deployed together with SPI components. `make deploy_minikube` or `make deploy_openshift` configures it automatically.
 For other deployments, like [infra-deployments](https://github.com/redhat-appstudio/infra-deployments) run `./hack/vault-init.sh` manually.

 There are couple of support scripts to work with Vault